JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 When a character is making a ranged attack, they gain Disadvantage on their ranged combat roll if they are within range of an opponent who is targeting them with a melee combat roll during that round.

-### Stationary Shooting (Advantage) (Disadvantage to Dodge Rolls)
+### Stationary Shooting (Advantage) (Disadvantage to Evasion Rolls)

 Remain stationary for an entire round to gain a more stable base for ranged attacks.
 Advantage on all of ranged attacks for that round, except against opponents engaging the character with a Melee or Reach Range combat roll.
-Due to being a stationary target, Disadvantage on Dodge Roll.
+Due to being a stationary target, Disadvantage on Evasion Roll.

 ### High ground (Advantage)